arushgupta2007/esp_home_control/README.md

 * Jumper Wires

 ### Zero Cross Detection
 AC Current is a sine wave ranging from x to -x, when the current is zero it is called *ZERO CROSSING*.
 If we can control a switch very fast(~ 10ms) to cut the sine wave, we can control the power.
 The Triac will be a suitable component to do so.
-After we detect the zero crossing, we give a delay of 2000 microsenconds to 9000 microseconds then fire the triac we can cut the sinwave accurately.
+After we detect the zero crossing, we give a delay of 2000 microsenconds to 9000 microseconds then fire the triac, we can cut the sinwave accurately.

 <img src="images/sine_wave.png" width="500" hieght="300"/>
  - Credit goes to ElectroNoobs Youtube

+ To Detect Zero Crossing we will use a Full bridge Rectifier, PC817 optocoupler, 2 33k ohm ressistors and the D2 pin of the NodeMCU.